MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-bulk-upload-format-csv-json.md

-> [!IMPORTANT]
+> [!Note]
->  *Do not*  include a header row in your CSV file.
+>  You can now include header rows in your CSV file.
 Remember to account for all six columns in the file, even if you are not needing a value for a given field.
+>
 >  The encoding of the CSV file must be UTF-8.